8 tips for booking safari in Kenya

 Here is what you need to know about planning and booking a safari in Kenya on your own.

 It depends on what you want to see and how much time you have at your disposal.
+Parks with airstrips will save you transfer time, but you’ll be missing out the life outside the game reserves.

-We decided to visit Amboseli National Park – probably the top location in the world to observe elephants in big numbers and Maasai Mara National Reserve – a place with one of the highest densities of wildlife worldwide.
+We decided to visit Amboseli National Park, probably the top location in the world to observe elephants in big numbers, and Maasai Mara National Reserve, a place with one of the highest densities of wildlife worldwide.

 2. Best time to travel